-We look at the importance of vitamin D during pregnancy, and at ground-breaking new research that aims to find out more about the role of the vitamin and what it means for mothers and babies
+We look at the importance of vitamin D during pregnancy, vitamin D in Pregnacare supplements, and at ground-breaking research on vitamin D in pregnancy that aims to find out more about the role of vitamin D and what it means for mothers and babies.

 How Do I Get Enough Vitamin D, Especially During Pregnancy?

-The UK Department of Health recommends that everyone should consider taking a daily vitamin D supplement, this includes pregnant women, breastfeeding mums and children, particularly between October and March.
+The UK Department of Health recommends that everyone should consider taking a daily vitamin D supplement, this includes pregnant women, breastfeeding mums, and children, particularly between the less sunny months of October and March.

 What Role Does Vitamin D Play In Pregnancy?

-For the first time, doctors are researching the role of vitamin D during pregnancy and what this means for the mother and baby.
-The research is supported by Wellbeing of Women, the medical research charity for women and children.
+Doctors recently researched for the first time, the role of vitamin D during pregnancy and what this means for the mother and baby.
+The research was supported by Wellbeing of Women, the medical research charity for women and children.

 The study has shown that immune cells in the placenta respond to the vitamin D and where there is a deficiency, the placenta doesn't function properly.